BIGJRA/BIGJRA.github.io/rejuv.md

 - No, actually.
 (Neutral)

 Head to the southeast of town and a cutscene will play.
 Afterwards follow Venam into the sewers.
-You’ll be teaming up with Ren here, who will heal your Pokemon after every battle.
-Additionally, if you try to catch Pokemon while with Ren, you’ll need to knock one of the two out in order to catch the other, which can be frustrating.
+You'll be teaming up with Ren here, who will heal your Pokemon after every battle.
+Additionally, if you try to catch Pokemon while with Ren, you'll need to knock one of the two out in order to catch the other, which can be frustrating.

 Anyways, there are lots of new Pokemon here: